-Medical anthropology, global health, gender-based violence, reproductive health, applied social science
+Medical anthropology, global health, gender-based violence, reproductive health, women's health, applied social science

 Academic interests and professional history

-My current postdoctoral research is conducted in Nepal and Sri Lanka.
-The aims are to: (i) identify and assist pregnant women living with domestic violence through antenatal care and (ii) improve the quality of pregnancy and childbirth care.
-My research is a component of a large multi-country study led by Professor Berit Schei, Addressing Domestic Violence in Antenatal Care Environments (ADVANCE).
-ADVANCE is funded by the Research Council of Norway (2013-2018) and its collaborators are based in Norway, Sweden, Nepal, Sri Lanka, the USA and the UK.
-I am also the coordinator of this study team.
+I moved to Norway for a postdoctoral research position at NTNU in 2013.
+This research was a component of a large multi-country study led by Professor Berit Schei called Addressing Domestic Violence in Antenatal Care Environments (ADVANCE).
+The aims of ADVANCE were to: (i) identify and assist pregnant women living with domestic violence through antenatal care and (ii) improve the quality of pregnancy and childbirth care, in Nepal and Sri Lanka.
+ADVANCE was funded by the Research Council of Norway from 2013-2018 and its collaborators are based in Norway, Sweden, Nepal, Sri Lanka, the USA and the UK.
+I was also the coordinator of the study team.

 While my topic of study has varied over the years, I have consistently retained a focus on applied research.
 It is important to me to ensure priority attention is given to the voices, concerns, hopes, struggles, priorities and everyday realities of the local people closest to the reserach problem under investigation, whether health-related or otherwise.
 I am firmly committed to ensuring that local knowledge becomes part of the foundation of global health and development interventions and policy.
 My research and teaching reflect this orientation.